Skip to content

 Propping

 The PolySteel Installation manual provides illustrated details showing how to prop and concrete ICF blocks during construction.
-It uses scaffolding to brace the ICF blocks during concreting and provide a completely safe concreting access platform.
-This avoids the need for temporary propping systems that are potentially unsafe for inexperienced users and may not comply with the HSE rules for working platforms.
+We use scaffolding to brace the ICF blocks during concreting and provide a completely safe concreting access platform.
+This avoids the need for temporary propping systems that are potentially unsafe for inexperienced users.
+And may not comply with the HSE rules for working platforms.

 Reinforced Concrete

-The rigidity, precision tongue and groove vertical/horizontal joints, steel ties and interlocking clips make our ICF PolyBloks particularly suitable where ICF concrete forms need to be reinforced.
-They allow the concrete to be vibrated by a “poker” to ensure that adequate bonding occurs between the concrete and the steel bars to ensure structural integrity and eliminate the risk of corrosion.
+ICF PolyBloks are particularly suitable when reinforcement is required in the wall thanks to their rigidity.
+This is due to the compounding effect of tongue & groove joints (vertical/horizontal), steel ties and interlocking clips.
+Indeed, PolyBloks allow the concrete to be vibrated by a “poker” to ensure that adequate bonding occurs between the concrete and steel bars.
+This ensures structural integrity and eliminates the risk of corrosion.

 Support